Home » Top 10 Tips for Buying Seeds Online

 garden journal being used for buying seeds online

-I use a simple 3-ring binder with wide ruled loose leaf paper in it.
-The binder has pockets on each flap.These for various small pieces of paper, seed packets, etc. I may have over the garden season.
+I use a simple 3-ring binder with wide-ruled loose-leaf paper in it.
+The binder has pockets on each flap for various small pieces of paper, seed packets, etc., that I may have over the garden season.

-I keep a smaller journal in the kitchen drawer all season to record harvest weights, canning amounts, etc. These pages are then removed and placed into the main garden journal for when it comes time for next year’s garden planning.
+I keep a smaller journal in the kitchen drawer all season to record harvest weights, canning amounts, etc. These pages are then removed and placed into the main garden journal for next year’s garden planning.

-Of course, you can find garden journals sold on Etsy and other places online, but I’ve never found one that works for me.
+Of course, you can find garden journals sold on Etsy and other places online, but I’ve never seen one that works for me.
 Do what works best for you.
-Just be sure to have a place for keeping all your notes and small pieces of paper, seed packets, etc., that you will end up with.
+Just be sure to have a place to keep all your notes and small pieces of paper, seed packets, etc., that you will end up with.

 Seed order list on seed catalog Seed Ordering Tip to Save Time and Money Hidden Springs Homestead